Common ostrich: Thermoregulation

 Common ostriches are homeothermic endotherms; they regulate a constant body temperature via regulating their metabolic heat rate.
 They closely regulate their core body temperature, but their appendages may be cooler in comparison as found with regulating species.
 The temperature of their beak, neck surfaces, lower legs, feet, and toes are regulated through heat exchange with the environment.
 Up to 40% of their produced metabolic heat is dissipated across these structures, which account for about 12% of their total surface area.
 Total evaporative water loss (TEWL) is statistically lower in the common ostrich than in membering ratites.

 As ambient temperature increases, dry heat loss decreases, but evaporative heat loss increases because of increased respiration.
 As ostriches experience high ambient temperatures, circa 50 C, they become slightly hyperthermic; however, they can maintain a stable body temperature, around 40 C, for up to 8 hours in these conditions.
-When dehydrated, the common ostrich minimizes water loss, causing the body temperature to increase further.
+When dehydrated, the common ostrich minimises water loss, causing the body temperature to increase further.
 When the body heat is allowed to increase the temperature gradient between the common ostrich and ambient heat is equilibrated.

 Physical adaptations

-Common ostriches have developed a comprehensive set of behavioral adaptations for thermoregulation, such as altering their feathers.
-Common ostriches display a feather fluffing behavior that aids them in thermoregulation by regulating convective heat loss at high ambient temperatures.
+Common ostriches have developed a comprehensive set of behavioural adaptations for thermoregulation, such as altering their feathers.
+Common ostriches display a feather fluffing behaviour that aids them in thermoregulation by regulating convective heat loss at high ambient temperatures.
 They may also physically seek out shade in times of high ambient temperatures.
 When feather fluffing, they contract their muscles to raise their feathers to increase the air space next to their skin.
 This air space provides an insulating thickness of 7 cm.
 The ostrich will also expose the thermal windows of their unfeathered skin to enhance convective and radiative loss in times of heat stress.
 At higher ambient temperatures lower appendage temperature increases to 5 C-change difference from ambient temperature.
 Neck surfaces are around 6–7 C-change difference at most ambient temperatures, except when temperatures are around 25 C it was only 4 C-change above ambient.

-At low ambient temperatures the common ostrich utilizes feather flattening, which conserves body heat through insulation.
+At low ambient temperatures the common ostrich uses feather flattening, which conserves body heat through insulation.
 The low conductance coefficient of air allows less heat to be lost to the environment.
-This flattening behavior compensate for common ostrich's rather poor cutaneous evaporative water loss (CEWL).
+This flattening behaviour compensate for common ostrich's rather poor cutaneous evaporative water loss (CEWL).
 These feather-heavy areas such as the body, thighs, and wings do not usually vary much from ambient temperatures due to this behavioural controls.
 This ostrich will also cover its legs to reduce heat loss to the environment, along with undergoing piloerection and shivering when faced with low ambient temperatures.